lsseong/tutorial_ethereum/README.md

 ### Security
 https://www.ledger.fr/2016/08/08/how-to-properly-secure-cryptocurrencies-exchanges/

-### msg.value
+### msg.value and this.balance
-msg.value is automatically set to the amount of ether sent with that payable function
+msg.value is the amount of ETH sent to a payable public method in a contract. this.balance is the amount of ETH stored in the contract.